Arsenal F.C.: 1947–1962: Tom Whittaker's meteoric Gunners

-1953–1986: Mediocrity, Mee and Neill
+1962–1984: Billy Wright, Bertie Mee and Terry Neill's cohorts

 Arsenal were not to win the League or the FA Cup for another 18 years.
 The '53 Champions squad had aged, and the club failed to attract strong enough replacements.
 Although Arsenal were competitive during these years, their fortunes had waned; the club spent most of the 1950s and 1960s in mid-table mediocrity.
 Even former England captain Billy Wright could not bring the club any success as manager, in a stint between 1962 and 1966.

-Arsenal tentatively appointed club physiotherapist Bertie Mee as acting manager in 1966.
+Arsenal tentatively appointed club physiotherapist Bertie Mee as acting manager in 1966 to incredulity by fans, sportsmedia press.
 With new assistant Don Howe and new players such as Bob McNab and George Graham, Mee led Arsenal to their first League Cup finals, in 1967–68 and 1968–69.
 Next season saw a breakthrough, with Arsenal's first competitive European trophy, the 1969–70 Inter-Cities Fairs Cup.
 The season after, Arsenal achieved an even greater triumph with their first League and FA Cup double, and a new champions of England record.
 This marked a premature high point of the decade; the Double-winning side was soon broken up and the rest of the decade was characterised by a series of near misses, with Arsenal finishing as FA Cup runners up in 1972, and First Division runners-up in 1972–73.

 Former player Terry Neill succeeded Mee in 1976.
 At the age of 34, he became the youngest Arsenal manager to date.
 With new signings like Malcolm Macdonald and Pat Jennings, and a crop of talent in the side like Liam Brady and Frank Stapleton, the club reached a trio of FA Cup finals (1978 FA Cup, 1979 FA Cup and 1980 FA Cup), and lost the 1980 European Cup Winners' Cup Final on penalties.
 The club's only trophy during this time was the 1979 FA Cup, achieved with a last-minute 3–2 victory over Manchester United, in a final is widely regarded as a classic.